meilisearch/meili-aoc/README.md

 You are able to find the closests kids!
 But what about the others?
 The old GPS system became so slow that we would not have been able to deliver all the gifts on time!

-For the second part, you need to count how many stops it'll take to Santa to go from the closest to the next closest kid until there is no kids remaining.
+Now, you need to count how many stops it'll take to Santa to go from the closest to the next closest kid until there is no kids remaining.

 Even kids in Antartica must recieve their well deserved gifts!

 The number of stops helps us knowing how many carrots Santa must bring along to fuel the reins.
 For every stop, all of the 4 reins needs 1 carrot, but rudolph need 3 because he is a star ✨ and because apparently "his left foot hurts".

 ```
-Step 0: We're at the beginning
+Step 0: We're at Santa house
           LL - - - - - - tommy
          /   L - - - - - chayaline, thomas
         /   /